 Maybe it's the takeover of Millennial Pink on our social feeds that has us daydreaming of rosy tresses lately.
-To be fair, if there's any time of the year that's made for experimenting with this daring style, it's as we transition from spring to summer.
 With a whimsical yet bold type of look, it's no wonder we can't stop pinning every pastel-hued hairstyle we see on our beauty boards.
 You may think this color is too bold to try on yourself, but go ahead—take another look.
 If our favorite pins are any indication, this style is more versatile than you think.
-Keep scrolling for seven iterations of the pastel-pink hair trend that's taking over our Pinterest boards.

 When you think of pastel-pink hair, "minimalist" isn't exactly the first word that comes to mind.
 Somehow, Jessie Bush of We the People makes the trend look subtle, opting for a whisper of pink coloring with a soft pearlescent sheen.
 Bush says it "gradually fades over four weeks," so this is a color to consider only if you're willing to maintain regular upkeep.